 First of all we need well-trained environmental scientists who can understand, analyze, and find solutions to these pressing problems.
 To train such scientists is exactly the goal of our Program in Environmental Sciences (EVS) at the University of Ottawa.
 This interdisciplinary program includes a wide variety of courses in chemistry, biology, and earth sciences, along with specific EVS courses, all designed to provide a solid understanding of what the environment is and to train in the scientific method.
 Laboratory and field work are also an integral part of the EVS program.

 We want our students to be able to analyze environmental problems in all their complexity by developing:

 - a solid knowledge of basic science including theory and practical experience in the laboratory and in the field;

 - an appreciation of the social and legal context of environmental problems;

-- practical experience in environment.
+- practical expertise in environmental settings.